E-Commerce KPIs for AI Search — What to Track Beyond Organic

 7. Crawl Budget Utilization

-How much of your product catalog is being indexed by AI crawlers.
+How much of your catalog AI crawlers are actually indexing.

-How to measure: Server logs — count unique product URLs visited by OAI-SearchBot, PerplexityBot, and ClaudeBot in the past 30 days.
-Divide by total product URLs.
+How to measure: server logs - count unique product URLs visited by OAI-SearchBot, PerplexityBot, and ClaudeBot over the past 30 days, divide by total product URLs.

-Why it matters: Large catalogs often suffer from crawl depth issues.
-If AI crawlers only reach 40% of your products, the other 60% are invisible to AI shopping regardless of how well they’re optimized.
+Why it matters: big catalogs almost always have crawl-depth problems.
+If the crawlers only reach 40% of your products, the other 60% are invisible to AI shopping no matter how well you optimized them.
+You can't fix what isn't being seen.

 8. Product-Level Citation Rate

-Citation rate broken down by product or category.
+Citation rate broken down by product or category, not just site-wide.

-How to measure: For each key product, query AI engines with buyer-intent prompts (“best [product type] for [use case]”).
-Track which products get cited.
+How to measure: for each key product, query the engines with buyer-intent prompts ("best [product type] for [use case]") and track which products get cited.

 9. Agent-Triggered Fetches

-How often AI agents (ChatGPT-User, Claude’s browsing, Perplexity-User) actively fetch your pages in real time during user queries.
+How often AI agents (ChatGPT-User, Claude's browsing, Perplexity-User) fetch your pages live during a user query.

-Why it matters: Agent-triggered fetches indicate your store is being evaluated for live purchase decisions, not just indexed passively.
-This is a leading indicator of agentic commerce revenue.
+Why it matters: an agent-triggered fetch means your store is being evaluated for a live purchase decision, not just passively indexed.
+It's the earliest leading indicator of agentic commerce revenue I know of - watch it before it shows up in the revenue line.

 Reporting framework

-1. Weekly: Citation Rate trend, Share of Voice vs top 3 competitors
+1. Weekly: Citation Rate trend, Share of Voice vs your top 3 competitors

 2. Monthly: Sentiment Score, Source Coverage, AI Referral Revenue

-GEOlikeaPro’s SOV Dashboard measures Citation Rate, Share of Voice, and Source Coverage across ChatGPT, Perplexity, Claude, and Google AI Overviews — automatically, against your competitors.
+GEOlikeaPro's SOV Dashboard measures Citation Rate, Share of Voice, and Source Coverage across ChatGPT, Perplexity, Claude, and Google AI Overviews - automatically, against your competitors.
 The Crawler View tracks crawl budget utilization.
-Join the waitlist to start measuring AI search visibility with real numbers.
+Sign up free to start measuring AI search visibility with real numbers.

 FAQ